Facing Drug Charges in Minneapolis? We're Available 24/7

 Caplan & Tamburino Law Firm, P.A. has been defending criminally accused clients throughout Minnesota for more than 100 years combined.
 We have handled hundreds of criminal jury trials, and we know what it takes to win a difficult case.
 You can trust that your future is in good hands when you work with our firm.

-The majority of incarcerations and high fines issued by the U.S. criminal justice system are related to “street level” drug crimes, like drug possession and distribution.
-Knowing the prosecution and the court are against you, connect with Caplan & Tamburino Law Firm, P.A. as soon as possible.
+With the prosecution and courts against you, it's important to contact Caplan & Tamburino Law Firm, P.A. as soon as possible.
 As former prosecutors and Board Certified Criminal Law Specialists, we will do everything in our power to protect you from the harsh, unforgiving hand of the law.

 We've heard the questions people tend to ask after a drug-related arrest: